solnguyen93/CapstoneOne-FlightCast/README.md

 # FlightCast

 FlightCast is a web application that allows users to search for flights, providing them with options, pricing, and weather forecasts for their destination.
-It's currently not being hosted due to cost constraints.
+It's currently hosted on Render [Click Here](https://flightcast.onrender.com).
+Occasionally, it might not work as expected due to issues on Render.

 ## Getting Started